jtannas/js-charting/README.md

 #### `.gitignore`
 Tells git which files to exclude from version control.

+#### `index.html`
+The index.html is for demonstrating the results of calling the API.
+The intent is to be able to open the file in a browser and see the results.
+It's in the base directory because of how github pages works.

 #### `learning-resources.yml`
 This is a file listing out the various resources I used when learning how to build this project, along with notes on each of them.